nguyenphuminh/JeChain/README.md

 JeChain is a proof-of-work blockchain created using Javascript in just 60 lines of code.

 ## Why JeChain?
-JeChain was created for educational purposes, so you can learn the basics of blockchain through JeChain.
+JeChain was created for educational purposes, so you can learn the basics of blockchains through JeChain.

 ## Should you use JeChain for your project?
 No, proof-of-work is extremely outdated, JeChain is slow as well since it's written in Javascript, and the thing has no modern feature you would expect from a blockchain platform.
 It should only stay as an educational project.